Forest, Land and Agriculture (FLAG)

 Key requirements of the SBTi FLAG Guidance

-1. Set near-term FLAG science-based targets: 5-10 year emissions reduction targets in line with limiting warming to 1.5°C.
+2. Set near-term FLAG science-based targets: 5-10 year emissions reduction targets in line with limiting warming to 1.5°C.

 WATCH: Introducing the FLAG guidance - Martha Stevenson

-In 2022, the SBTi held a month-long public consultation for external stakeholders and experts in the Agriculture, Forestry and Other Land Use (AFOLU) sectors to provide feedback on the SBTi FLAG Guidance.
+• Public consultation: In 2022, a month-long public consultation was conducted for experts in the FLAG sector to provide feedback on the draft SBTi FLAG Guidance and Tool.
 We received over 1,600 comments from more than 165 organizations.
+Acknowledging those comments we moved forward with the final version of the guidance and tool.

-The SBTi, with support from WWF, developed the SBTi FLAG Project.
-We convened technical experts from the AFOLU sector and a corporate consultative group that provided expert advice throughout the project to inform the development of robust, clear and practical criteria and guidance.
+The SBTi FLAG Project was developed by the SBTi with support from WWF.
+We convened technical experts from the Agriculture, Forestry and Other Land Use (AFOLU) sector and a corporate consultative group that provided expert advice throughout the project.

 • AB InBev